Counting the number of $n$-periodic integral points of a discrete dynamical system with applications from arithmetic statistics, IV

-Notice that the count obtained in Theorem \ref{Binder-Brian2} and more precisely in Theorem \ref{3.2} on the number of distinct $2$-periodic integral points of any $\varphi_{p-1,c}$ modulo $p$ is independent of $p$ (and hence independent of deg$(\varphi_{p-1,c}))$ in each of the possibilities.
-Moreover, we may also observe that the expected total count (namely, $1+1+2+0 =4$) in Theorem \ref{3.2} (and hence in Theorem \ref{Binder-Brian2}) on the number of distinct $2$-periodic integral points in the whole family of maps $\varphi_{p-1,c}$ modulo $p$ is also independent of $p$ and deg$(\varphi_{p-1,c})$.
-On the other hand, we may also notice that the count obtained in Theorem \ref{Binder-Brian1} on the number of distinct $2$-periodic integral points of any $\varphi_{p,c}$ modulo $p$ may depend on $p$ (and hence on deg$(\varphi_{p,c}))$ in one of the two possibilities.
-As a result, the expected total count (namely, $p+0 =p$) in Theorem \ref{Binder-Brian1} on the number of distinct $2$-periodic integral points in the whole family of maps $\varphi_{p,c}$ modulo $p$ may not only depend on degree $p$, but may also grow to infinity as degree $p\to \infty$.
+Notice that the count obtained in Theorem \ref{Binder-Brian2} and more precisely in Theorem \ref{3.2} on the number of distinct $n$-periodic integral points of any $\varphi_{p-1,c}$ modulo $p$ is independent of $p$ (and so independent of deg$(\varphi_{p-1,c}))$ in each of the possibilities.
+Moreover, we may also observe that the expected total count (namely, $1 + 2 + 0 =3$ for every fixed odd period $n\in \mathbb{Z}_{\geq 3}$ or $1 + 1 + 2 + 0 =4$ for every fixed even period $n\in \mathbb{Z}_{\geq 2}$) in Theorem \ref{3.2} (and so in Theorem \ref{Binder-Brian2}) on the number of distinct $n$-periodic integral points in the whole family of maps $\varphi_{p-1,c}$ modulo $p$ is also independent of $p$ and deg$(\varphi_{p-1,c})$.
+On the other hand, we may also notice that the count obtained in Theorem \ref{Binder-Brian1} on the number of distinct $n$-periodic integral points of any $\varphi_{p,c}$ modulo $p$ may depend on $p$ (and thus depend on deg$(\varphi_{p,c}))$ in one of the possibilities.
+As a result, the expected total count (namely, $p+0 =p$ for every fixed period $n\in \mathbb{Z}_{\geq 2}$) in Theorem \ref{Binder-Brian1} on the number of distinct $n$-periodic integral points in the whole family of maps $\varphi_{p,c}$ modulo $p$ may not only depend on the degree $p$, but also may grow to infinity as $p\to \infty$.